APPRENTICESHIP FOR ART & SOCIAL JUSTICE

 Apprenticeship for Art & Social Justice

-Harwood’s Apprenticeship for Art & Social Justice employs and trains high school students under the mentorship of professional artists, designers, architects, engineers and fabricators.
-Apprenticeship teams create large-scale public sculptures that achieve social impact by: Providing lighting and increasing public safety in Mesa Verde Park; cultivating community-driven planning and design in the La Mesa neighborhood; and working with a collaborative network in Albuquerque’s International District.
+Harwood’s Apprenticeship for Art & Social Justice employs and trains youth between 16 – 24 under the mentorship of professional artists, designers, architects, engineers and fabricators.
+Apprenticeship teams create community-driven public artworks that provide park lighting and celebrate diversity in the La Mesa neighborhood.

 We’ve built partnerships with the Youth Conservation Corps of New Mexico, City of Albuquerque 1% for Public Art, City of Albuquerque Parks and Recreation, International District Healthy Communities Coalition (IDHCC), Hayes Middle School, PACE Iron Works, FUSE Makerspace, Chameleon Construction, Positive Energy Solar and Mesa Verde Community Center to strengthen our program and our communities.

 In the summer of 2019, the Apprenticeship for Art & Social Justice of Harwood Art Center completed UNIDOS, the first public sculpture built in collaboration with community for Mesa Verde Park.
 This sculpture is Apprenticeship’s inaugural public art project.

 The UNIDOS sculpture is an abstracted butterfly form.
 The structure hovers over park patrons creating a shady, calming space during the day, and offering light at night through solar powered LEDs.
 The underside of its canopy is adorned with a multitude of handcrafted, colorful butterflies that are attached on kinetic hardware, creating a dynamic moving texture.
 The top of the sculpture will also serve as a water catchment system, providing water for plants below.